-The process of getting a Netherlands BSN number is very much easy from start to finish if you have all the documents that are required and it doesn’t take long.
-Migrants with Highly skilled status will be provided with a BSN number right away, during the appointment.
+The process of getting the Netherlands BSN number is very much easy from start to finish if you have all the documents that are required and it doesn’t take long.
+Migrants with highly skilled status will be provided with a BSN number right away, during the appointment.
 While others receive their BSN number within 10 days.
 And the process is free of charge.

 Read More: Netherlands 30% Ruling